Saturday, April 25, 2026

 A century of field experience across this nation says keep the regions where they are.
 My own reflects a lifetime in and around the woods — from the eastern mountains, plateaus, and Appalachian forests to the Lake States and her northern boreal forests, and south to north through the inter-mountain west and her Rocky Mountains.

 There is a quiet idea moving through the conversation about federal land management: that the U.S. Forest Service could be made leaner, faster, and cheaper by collapsing its nine regional offices into a single consolidated headquarters in Salt Lake City.
 On paper it looks like the kind of thing efficiency consultants love.
-In practice it would undo the design principle the agency has been built on since 1907, and it would do so in a political environment uniquely hostile to the agency’s reason for existing.
+In practice it would dissolve the design principle the agency has been built on since 1907, and it would do so in a political environment uniquely hostile to the agency’s reason for existing.

 The Forest Service does not need a new center of gravity.
 It needs the one it has to work better.